teleprint-me/py.gpt.prompt/docs/research/genesis.md

 - Market Price ↔ Input Features

-The resemblance between these concepts is intriguing, offering a fresh perspective on relationships between financial modeling and machine learning.
-Your thoughtful approach, starting with Mean Squared Error (MSE), is commendable.
-Let's delve into integrating the components of our analogy with the concept of MSE.
+The resemblance between these concepts is intriguing, offering a fresh perspective on the relationships that can be drawn between financial modeling and machine learning.
+A thoughtful approach, beginning with the exploration of Mean Squared Error (MSE), leads to a deeper understanding.
+Let's now explore the integration of the components of our analogy with the concept of MSE.

 ### Definitions: